<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 6. Prepare a statement of applicability

-As this standard only offers a checklist of controls for businesses to follow, companies should consider adopting it together with ISO/IEC 27002:2005.
-ISO/IEC 27002:2005 includes a comprehensive set of information security control objectives and a set of generally accepted security controls.
+Additionally, the specification includes details on internal audits, management responsibilities, and documentation.
+As this standard provides a checklist of controls for businesses to follow, companies should consider adopting it alongside ISO/IEC 27002:2005.
+This standard includes a comprehensive set of information security control objectives and generally accepted security controls.

 What are the ISO 27001 Controls?

-Also known as safeguards, these are the practices to be implemented to reduce risks to acceptable levels.
-These practices can be:
+Also known as safeguards, these are the practices implemented to reduce risks to acceptable levels.
+These practices include:

-• Technical: These are mainly implemented in the information system department and include anything from software and hardware to firmware components.
-Creating a backup or installing antivirus software are some of the basic technical controls.
+• Technical: These controls are implemented in the IT department and include anything from software and hardware to firmware components.
+Examples include installing antivirus software or enabling multi-factor authentication.

 Laboratory monitoring is crucial for flexibility and agility in daily operations.
-And with so many pharmaceutical, life science, biotech and healthcare industries moving their devices, data centers, business processes and more to the cloud, security in the cloud is essential.
+With many pharmaceutical, life science, biotech, and healthcare industries migrating to cloud services, security in the cloud is essential.
+Organizations must ensure that their cloud service provider follows ISO 27001 best practices to avoid security vulnerabilities.

-The good news is, one can ensure security in the cloud and protect digital information by implementing ISO/IEC 27001.
+The good news is that organizations can strengthen their security posture and protect digital information by implementing ISO/IEC 27001.
 This is the best-known compliance standard within the ISO/IEC 27000 family of standards.
+Working with certified cloud providers ensures data integrity, availability, and security.

-Given the thousands of cloud systems available today, it’s prudent to do extensive research when selecting the right solution for your business.
+Given the thousands of cloud systems available today, it’s prudent to conduct extensive research when selecting the right solution for your business.

 Let's Talk About Temperature Monitoring